 - Dzjambo – this is a Ghent-based community which aims to bring together Belgians and expats via common interests.
 Their website lists their upcoming events, which can range from dinner to a day trip to a donkey park.
 The descriptions are written in Dutch and there is a fee for some events.

 - Dine With Us – the tagline here is ‘food joins people like nothing else does’ and we couldn’t agree more.
 The concept is simple – sign up and you’ll be matched with someone or a group of people to have dinner together with (on your own dime).
-On the sign-up form you can choose specifically to be matched with locals, which is a great way to both make new friends and learn more about Belgium from a local’s perspective.
+On the sign-up form you can choose specifically to be matched with locals, which is a great way to both meet people in Ghent and learn more about Belgium from a local’s perspective.

 - Expat.Club – a network for international people living in Brussels, Expat.Club also organises paid trips with a pick-up in Ghent.
 Some past trips include sailing in Ostend and a visit to the White Cliffs of Dover castle and gardens.